 Honey bee colonies are excellent bio-samplers of biological material such as nectar and pollen, together with plant pathogens and non-biological material such as pesticides or airborne contamination.
 During the pilot phase of the INSIGNIA project (INSIGNIA-bee, 2018-2021) we developed a guideline with protocols that were developed and tested in nine countries for the citizen-science-based monitoring of pesticides using honey bee colonies.

-To record the pollen diversity, biweekly pollen sampling in sentinel apiaries over a range of European countries and landscapes was performed.
-The samples were analysed for botanical origin, using state of the art molecular techniques (metabarcoding).
+We developed a non-invasive sampler, the “APIStrip” (Absorbing Pesticides In-hive Strips), which is a plastic strip with a pollutant adsorbent which is hung between the combs inside a bee hive for non-invasive sampling.
+The APIStrips were analysed for the residues of 273 different pesticides.
+To record the diversity of pollen sources visited by the bees, biweekly pollen sampling was carried out in sentinel apiaries over a range of European countries and landscapes.
+The samples were analysed for botanical origin, using state of the art molecular techniques (DNA metabarcoding).

-Funding information: The project is funded by the EU, under the N° 09.200200/2021/864096/SER/ ENV.D.2.
+INSIGNIA-EU is funded by the European Union under grant N° 09.200200/2021/864096/SER/ ENV.D.2.

 More information about pollinators can be found on the EUROPA website EU Pollinator Information Hive: https://wikis.ec.europa.eu/display/EUPKH/EU+Pollinator+Information+Hive